 1. License Plate

-Give each member an index card and have them create a license plate that best describes they're creative/quilt making process.
+Give each member an index card and have them create a license plate that best describes their creative/quilt making process.
 Remember most license plates are limited to six characters.
 Give the members a time frame of two minutes.
 After two minutes, have the members show and read their license plates out loud, explaining what they created for their license plate.

 2. Bumper Sticker

-Give each member an index card and have them create a bumper sticker that best describes they're quilting style.
+Give each member an index card and have them create a bumper sticker that best describes their quilting style.
 Machine or hand, each member should come up with a catchy phrase and/or graphic that best describes their style.
 After two minutes, have the members show and read their bumper stickers out loud, explaining what they created for their bumper sticker.

 3. Word Association